 - Can get breakfast included

-- Suited for a medium to high budget depending on quality of hotel
+- Suited for a medium to high budget depending on the quality of the hotel

 - Limited atmosphere to meet locals